imaksimova/webdevelop.pro/content/blog/ci-cd-to-release-high-quality-products-at-speed.md

 ]
 ---

-## Many software companies today are using Continuous Integration and Continuous Delivery (CI/CD) to release high-quality products at speed.
+## Many software companies today are using Continuous Integration and Continuous Delivery (CI/CD) to release high-quality products at speed

 Nowadays many companies about to use or already using Continuous Integration (CI) and Continuous Delivery (CD) to release high-quality products at speed.
 Stability and reliability of the platform is a foundation for any technical product or service.
 The CI/CD pipeline approach provide you more control over what should and what should not be deployed.
 But building a CI/CD pipeline can be a challenge.
 But by using right  automation strategy and tools you can save a lot of time and resources.